nwneisen/mke-docs/content/docs/operations/gpu.md

 ## Upgrading

-If you are upgrading from an MKE3 cluster with GPU enabled, the [prerequisites](/docs/operations/gpu/#prerequisites) must be done before starting the upgrade process.
-Otherwise, the upgrade will see that the GPU is enabled in the MKE3 configuration and will transfer that configuration to MKE4.
+To upgrade an MKE 3 cluster with GPU enabled, ensure you complete the [GPU prerequisites](/docs/operations/gpu/#prerequisites) before starting the upgrade process.
+Failing to do so will result in the upgrade process detecting the GPU configuration in MKE 3 and incorrectly transfering it to MKE 4.